I am currently finishing up graduate school at Western Kentucky University, where I study English with an emphasis in romanticism.

 Merriam Webster defines subversive literature as...
 Wait, this isn't school, and beginning an article with a definition is simply lazy writing.
 So, I'm choosing to subvert the status quo and offer examples instead of simply relaying what "The Man" wants us to think (see what I did there?).
 The key idea behind subversive literature is that it makes us -- OH NO! -- think about what we're reading.
 For a piece of literature to be effectively subversive, it shouldn't simply offer a diatribe for or against some kind of authority.
-No one wants to read your psychotic manifesto describing how our government is actually being run by Starbucks.
+No one wants to read your psychotic manifesto describing how Starbucks is actually running our government.

 For literature to be effectively subversive, it will not blatantly state the superiority of one side of an issue.
-Instead, it will portray two separate ideals clashing, and have us (as readers) examine them for ourselves.
+Instead, it will portray two separate ideals that clash and have us (as readers) examine them for ourselves.
 You may be asking, "But Jay, how come these works are often rather controversial?"
 My answer to you, imaginary participant, is rather simple.
-We often don't realize there is even an other side to a coin.
+We often don't realize there is even another side to a coin.

 Popular Examples of Subversive Literature